amss-stat/RmvLMM/README.md

 ### 1. Memory and Efficiency
 RmvLMM is highly optimized for large-scale tasks.
-- **Reference Task:** A task with **10,000 individuals and 100,000 SNPs** typically requires **~16GB of RAM**.
+- **Reference Task:** A task with **26 traits, 10,000 individuals and 100,000 SNPs** typically requires **~16GB of RAM**.
 - **Real-world Benchmark:** In our study, an analysis of **323,839 individuals, 454,296 SNPs, and 26 traits** was completed in just **13 hours** using a server with 60 cores and 180GB of RAM.
 - **Flexibility:** Users can flexibly adjust the sample group size and SNP batching based on available computational resources.
 To our knowledge, RmvLMM is currently the only method capable of performing exact multi-trait LMM-based GWAS at this scale within a reasonable timeframe.

 ### 2. Optimization: Pre-computing Eigen-decomposition
-The eigen-decomposition of the relatedness matrix $K$ is computationally expensive.
+The eigendecomposition of the relatedness matrix $K$ is computationally expensive.
 If you need to call `run_RmvLMM()` multiple times for the same set of individuals (e.g., when processing SNPs in different batches), you can pre-compute the decomposition and pass it via the `K_precomp` parameter to avoid redundant calculations:

 ```r
 # Pre-compute eigen-decomposition once